 Austin Custom Brass "Doubler's Series" Cornet

-Up for sale is an exciting new line of custom instruments designed for doubling.
-This cornet possesses a yellow brass bell in 4.685 inches and a .459 bore.
+We're excited to offer this great entry level cornet in our ever-popular ACB Doubler's line of instruments!
+This cornet has a yellow brass bell (4.685 inches) and a .459 bore.
 The slightly smaller bell and bore make these horns easy to switch to from your trumpet or flugel work.
-Once I receive this instrument I perform a few custom alterations including a valve alignment.
-This is the best value horn you can find!
-The horn comes with a nice Pro-Tec style gig bag and mouthpiece.
+All ACB Doubler's horns come with our Precision Valve Alignment and are play-tested before shipping.
+This is the best value cornet you can find!
+The horn comes with a nice Pro-Tec style gig bag and a stock mouthpiece.

 Here is a video of the ACB Doubler's Cornet!